 When you sight Tigers in the National Parks of India, it is imperative you take some precautions.
 I have listed four most important for your benefit.

-Silence is the biggest caution that you can undertake during a Tiger sighting.
+- Silence is the biggest caution that you can undertake during Tiger sightings.
 It is advised to keep the enthusiasm under complete control, as it can go against you, cause if the Tiger gets disturbed by your energy levels he can just decide to go away.
 Who is the loser?
 So stay quiet.
 Camera click is the only acceptable noise.